 In an exclusive invite-only virtual roundtable held on the 6th of May 2022, marketing leaders in HR SaaS companies discussed the rapid growth of the human resource management software market, the challenges they are currently facing, how providers stay competitive, and how they can identify the best channels to target key accounts.

-The human resources management software market is rapidly growing and projected to reach $43.29 billion by 2028.
+The human resources management software market is rapidly growing and is projected to reach $43.29 billion by 2028.
 However, the client base is particularly difficult to tap, and several key players have already positioned themselves near the top with no clear-cut leader emerging.
-Nevertheless, there is plenty of room for growth despite the crowded space, especially for those more marketing-savvy.
+Nevertheless, there is plenty of room in the discussion roundtable for growth despite the crowded space, especially for those more marketing-savvy.

 The scope of the HR department is vast, and its needs are numerous, so it is unsurprising for its leaders to find themselves inundated with sales calls and offers from disparate platforms.
-Whether it is on data, security, employee experience, or something else entirely, it is a matter of getting to the core of HR decision-makers’ needs while speaking their language.
+Whether it is on data, security, employee experience, or something else entirely, a discussion roundtable for marketers is a focused on getting to the core of HR decision-makers’ needs while speaking their language.

 - How can companies stay competitive in an increasingly crowded market?